snookgum/stat390/report/Apr21.md

 - Grouped the data by cost and program type - created a pivot table with these two values to provide better clarity at how cost differs based on program type
 - Possible idea of creating a PowerBI dashboard for some visualization purposes - might be useful especially with geographic data considering that we have access to coordinates which PowerBI can effectively handle.

-Kaggle
+### Kaggle
+#### Progress/Accomplishments:
 -	Download data & setup environment
-- Start EDA
+-	Started brainstorming for EDA
-  - 700+ features... overfitting/multicollinearity might be an issue; see correl matrix?
+#### Problems/Challenges:
+-	Not sure how to shrink down predictors
+-	Not sure how to approach feature engineering since I don’t know what predictors mean
+#### Plan/Next Steps:
+-	Create correlation matrix to shrink down predictors
-  - visualize distr. of variables & apply transformations
+-	Visualize distr. of variables & consider transformations
-  - feature engineering... going to be tough with so many predictors
-  - check for & handle missing values
+-	Handle missing values
+-	Start modeling